mesahil-cloud/trufflehog3-secret-check/README.md

 - Trufflehog3 allows for both regex based and high entropy based flagging.

-- We can provide custom regexes to suit our needs accordingly.
+- Trufflehog3 support custom regexes check using rules flag.
 - Trufflehog3 outputs its results to the terminal.
 The potential secrets are coloured in bright yellow using ANSI escape codes.
 We can redirect output to file in different formats: text, JSON, YAML, HTML.